zhangmaoxiansheng/rgbd_seg/README.md

 Implemented Architecture of Pyramid Scene Parsing Network in Keras.Ane using depth information to refine the mask.
 (However, in this case the depth result is more reliable.
-Actually, maybe using PSPnet to fine the depth result is a better way)
+Actually, maybe using PSPnet to fine the depth result is a better way) rgbd_seg : the depth threshold is fixed. rgbg_seg_flexible : the depth threshold is flexible.

 ### Setup
 1. Install dependencies: